ruby2js/ruby2js/README.md

     need to configure the tag names yourself, pass a `template_literal_tags` option to `convert` with an array of tag name symbols.

+    Note: these conversions are only done if eslevel >= 2015

 * <a href="https://github.com/rubys/ruby2js/blob/master/lib/ruby2js/filter/esm.rb">esm</a>

     Provides conversion of import and export statements for use with modern ES builders like Webpack.